ziyunli/ziyun.rocks/content/posts/2025-12-13-gitignore-breaks-my-codex.md

 I have recently been experimenting with different LLM CLIs for my projects, as shown in my previous post about [wrangling multiple LLM CLIs](../2025-11-13-llm-clis/).
 But I could not use Codex much for a simple reason: `@` file search never worked for me and always returned “no matches”.
 I found several issues on GitHub where people were submitting fixes for similar problems, so I assumed it would get resolved.
 It did not, so I decided to dig in myself (with some LLM help).

 Codex is [open source](https://github.com/openai/codex/), so I could read the code.
-If you follow the [installation guide](https://github.com/openai/codex/blob/main/docs/install.md), you will run `cargo run --bin codex -- "explain this codebase to me"`, which is [a great starting point](https://gist.github.com/ziyunli/d02df7a49846f4040cb76bb77e92d09c#file-codex_overview-md).
+If you follow the [installation guide](https://github.com/openai/codex/blob/main/docs/install.md), you will run `cargo run --bin codex -- "explain this codebase to me"`, which is [a great starting point](https://gist.github.com/ziyunli/d02df7a49846f4040cb76bb77e92d09c#file-codex_overview-md) for understanding how the codebase works.

 Then I asked: